 The second game is called Smudge it! and is also used to differentiate between milk and curd.
-Take a drop of each liquid on glass.
+Take a drop of each liquid on a glass slide.
 Ask the students to smudge the drops by placing their forefingers on the drop and moving it 5 times in clock-wise direction.

-Figure 1 A typical outcome of the smudging experiment with milk (left) and curd (right).
+Figure T1: A typical outcome of the smudging experiment with milk (left) and curd (right).